Skip to content

 Ensure network settings allow Sagemaker access to the EMR cluster

 Ensure Sagemaker and the EMR cluster are configured within the same VPC and Subnet.
-Do not disable direct internet access.
+Don't disable direct internet access.

 Once integrated, in the notebook and using the PySpark Kernel you may import AI model libraries, train the models on data received from querying Hydrolix, and publish these models to s3 for deployment with Sagemaker.